Technology Enhancement Grant (TEG)

 - Attest that the IP rights are assigned to the applicant’s institution and have not been committed through license, option or letter-of-intent to license to any third-party at the time of application; and

-- Demonstrate that a dialog with an independent potential licensee of the technology has been initiated, or that an initial review of the technology and its commercial opportunity has been provided by an independent technology development professional.
+- Demonstrate that an initial review of the technology and its commercial opportunity has been provided by an independent technology development professional and/or that a dialog with an independent potential licensee of the technology has been initiated.

 TEG Application Materials

 FY2017 Cycle 2 Deadline March 22, 2017 (noon)